 - 2 x BIS/BOA/RBIS on one or two rats with two different judges – at least one win must be at a show where NFRS stars are awarded – the other may be at an NFRS affiliated club show providing the NFRS judge agrees in writing (or signs back of card) that the rat is of suitable quality.
 (The changeover officially takes place from 1st May 2007 but under grandfather rules, any exhibitor that has attained one of the required wins under the previous studname registration scheme requirements up to the 1st May 2007, can use this to count towards their studname registration.)

 - The application must be made to the EC along with supporting prize cards for the rat, the suggested stud name and a registration fee at the current rate.

 How do I recognise a registered rattery?

 From March 2007, the NFRS introduced the rattery registration scheme.
 Now, a rattery must have been a member with the club for one year before registering as a rattery.
 There are no other requirements, so it is important to remember that you are responsible for asking questions to your breeder, as the club cannot approve individuals’ breeding practices.

 Please note – you must have been a member of the NFRS for at least one year in order to register a rattery name.

-To register a rattery, please fill in the below form, and send it to the Membership Co-ordinator [at firstname.lastname@example.org] along with the registration fee.
-This is a one-off payment, so once you have registered, your rattery name will remain on the rattery registration fee as long as your membership is current.
-You can check which names have been used before by looking at our full list of used names, found [here (PDF)].
+To register a rattery, please fill in the below form, and send it to breeders @ nfrs.org, along with the registration fee (sent by cheque or PayPal to treasurer @ nfrs.org).
+This is a one-off payment, so once you have registered, your rattery name will remain on the rattery registration list as long as your membership is current.
+You can check which names have been used before by looking at our full list of used names, found here.

 What is the etiquette for rattery and stud name registration?